amcourson/project_2_team_5/project proposal.md

 <strong> PROJECT DESCRIPTION:</strong> <br>
 This app is an event planning app. <br>
 We want users to login/ signup for creating an event <br>
-We want the be able to create an event and add people to the event <br>
+We want the be able to create an event and add people to the event, add event type (either Potluck or Gift ) <br>
-We want the user to be able to RSVP for the event and choose an item from the menu <br>
+We want the user to be able to RSVP for the event and choose an item from the menu (if Event type is selected as Potluck) <br>
-We want the user to be able to choose what gift they are bringing that is on the registery <br>
+We want the user to be able to RSVP for the event and choose an gift from the list (if Event type is selected as Gift) <br>
+We want the user to be able to RSVP for the event and user can decline to Gift or Portluck item <br>
 As a host I want to be able to add comments <br>
 As a user I want to be able to add a picture for the event <br>